 Stop running back and forth between the customers and manager.
 According to Autotrader, 56% of consumers do want to negotiate while buying a vehicle, but want an easier process.
 Simplify the process and increase customer engagement by using technology that makes the customer more comfortable.
 Lay out different deal options at one time so you and the customer have more interaction.
 This allows you to stay with the customer through the entire process so they feel more comfortable.

 4. Decrease wait times.

 After negotiation, customers get impatient waiting for F&I. They perceive this waiting period as wasted time and become frustrated.
-One way to solve this is by sending the negotiated deal straight to F&I so the required documents are prepared in advance.
+One way to solve this is by sending the negotiated deal straight to F&I so the required documents are prepared in advanced.
 While customers are waiting for the F&I process, consider an interactive presentation to discuss accessories.
 This will keep customers engaged and give your dealership opportunities for increased revenue.

 5. Make the F&I process engaging.

 Once customers sit down in the F&I office to sign final paperwork they are usually ready to bolt.
 Make the process engaging by allowing both the F&I manager and customers full view of the documents and options.
 Customers stay engaged and feel like they have more control over the process.
 They will leave the F&I office smiling and excited about their new vehicle and your store.